 “My mom was smart, funny, completely nuts, and spoke her mind.
 She was a loyal ally who had your back 100%, but I pity the fool who dare cross her or her loved ones!”

 With Mother’s Day approaching, I wanted to write a piece to memorialize my love for Naomi, who is my best friend, an amazing wife, and just the most wonderful mom to David, our 8 year old son.
-But, it also got me thinking about my mom, who passed away in November.
+But, it also got me thinking about my mom, who passed away last November.

 About 2 years ago, with my mom’s health starting to decline, my brother and I (and our terrific wives) attempted to convince my mom to move from Arizona to a nearby independent/assisted living community near us in Northern California.
 We knew my mom couldn’t take the winters in New Jersey, where my brother and his family lived.
 Once we got her to accept the reality that there were good doctors outside of the Scottsdale Mayo Clinic, we moved her to California.